Tanmoy97/Issue-Tracker/README.md

 # Issue-Tracker

-A web based App to tack the issues in project.
+A web based App to track the issues in project.
 Hosted link :  https://issue-trackerapp.herokuapp.com/